NMFS-RADFish/boilerplate/README.md

   - `data`: The updated data object.
   - Returns a promise that resolves to the updated data as an object:
     - `{ numberOfFish: 10, species: salmon }`
+- **`deleteOfflineData(uuids)`** — Updates data in the storage.
+  - `uuids`: An array of UUIDs to use for deleting one or more items.
+  - Returns a promise that resolves to `true` if the deletion was successful.

 ### **Usage**